kruser/atbat-mongodb/README.md

 ---

 ## Your First Run
-If you're just building your database, you'll first need to sync a specific day, month or year.
-I suggest you sync the current month, which takes about 10 minutes, give or take several minutes depending on your Internet connection.
+When you're first getting setup and your database is empty, you'll first need to sync a specific day, month or year.
+I suggest you sync the current month, which takes about 10-20 minutes, give or take several minutes depending on your Internet connection.

     ./atbatETL.pl --year=2013 --month=06